White Paper

 Day# PeopleTotal Pre-RebaseTarget TotalRebase Multiplier

 Person L joined on Day 8 with zero Earned points.
-By Day 11, L has accumulated 23,215 Earned points, exceeding early joiners like C. This is because other participants sent L points in exchange for value contributed.
+By Day 11, L has accumulated 26,931 Earned points, exceeding early joiners like C. This is because other participants sent L points in exchange for value contributed.
 Purchasing power accrues to those who provide value, regardless of when they joined.
-A complete transaction-by-transaction model with all 12 participants across 15 days, including daily rebase calculations, is available in the appendix.
+A and B still hold the largest nominal balances; at a one-year target, full convergence between founders and newcomers plays out over months, not days.
+The direction is locked, though: a participant who stops contributing sheds share every day.
+A complete transaction-by-transaction model with all 12 participants across 15 days, including daily rebase calculations, is available in Appendix B.

 Miner collusion.
 A group of miners conspiring to control jury pools or manipulate verification scores.
 The random selection of 11 jurors from the full eligible pool makes this expensive: controlling a majority of any given jury requires controlling a significant fraction of all active miners.
 As the network grows, this attack becomes exponentially more difficult.